Consolidated Liberator KK295, Portsalon, Donegal

 Fl/O W M Scott – Canadian

 Rawlings and Capt.
-Pigeon are not members of the RAF but belong to Transport Ferry Command.”
+Pigeon are not members of the RAF but

 following day and passed over at the Bridgend border post at

 The wreckage of the aircraft was less inclined to move on and was the subject of a six day salvage operation.
 Nine bags of mail were recovered from the aircraft.
 The army records state that the back of the aircraft was broken in the two hours after landing by the incoming tide.
 It subsequently sank up to 6 foot into the sand.
 It proved impossible to salvage the rear and ball turret machine guns and thus members of the Army ordnance corps were tasked with blowing up the aircraft on February 24th.
 After this effort it was decided that the guns could not be recovered and the local Garda were asked to keep an eye on the wreckage area at low tide.

 Too this day one can find metal structural parts sticking out

 What brought this aircraft to Portsalon beach on a Saturday afternoon in 1945?
-Royal Air Force records tell us that the aircraft was a large four engined Consolidated Liberator GR.
+Royal Air Force records tell us that the aircraft was a large four engine Consolidated Liberator GR.
 VIII of the Royal Air Force.
 It was one of almost 13000 of the Liberator family built in American factories, many of which were transferred to the British Government on the Lend Lease programme.
-American production records record this airframe as a Consoldated B-24J-100-CF. The designation shows the aircraft was the B-24J sub type of Liberator.
+American production records record this airframe as a Consolidated B-24J-100-CF. The designation shows the aircraft was the B-24J sub type of Liberator.
 This subtype, along with the B-24H, had introduced the familiar four twin gun turrets onto the type, one each in the nose and tail along with upper dorsal and lower ball turret.
-The designators '-100-CF' indicated further that this aircraft was from a production block of B-24J's built by Consolidated at their Forth Worth facility in Texas.
+The designation '-100-CF' indicated further that this aircraft was from a production block of B-24J's built by Consolidated at their Forth Worth facility in Texas.
 The aircraft was then assigned to the Royal Air Force where it gained the serial number KK295 which it brought to its inglorious end on Portsalon Beach.
 Among a batch of 158 other Liberators, KK295 was built to the GR VIII specification.
 The GR stood for General Reconnaissance which was the term used for aircraft used in anti-submarine warfare at the time.
-Britain assigned a great many of the Liberators they received to maritime patrol squadrons due to the aircrafts great range capabilities.
+Britain assigned a great many of the Liberators they received to maritime patrol squadrons due to the aircraft's great range capabilities.
 These aircraft served with up to 20 squadrons of the Coastal Command and many of those flew their wartime missions out of Northern Ireland bases.
 For the anti-submarine role the aircraft were fitted with radar equipment and aerials and some were fitted with a “Leigh Light” search light under one wing for night operations.

 For these over water operations the RAF Liberators GR’s were

-(The following information is extracted from the Form 1180)Time of Accident: 1324Z
+(The following information is extracted from the Form 1180)

 Duration of Flight: 11H 14M

-Duty: Ferrying across the Atlantic
+DUTY: Ferrying across Atlantic

 had to force land on beach after petrol ran low.

 - Pilot to blame in view of XXXX carburetors, not allowed to fly in cloud, took off in adverse weather conditions.
 Could not find Prestwick.
-Did not return when port inner engine using 15 gals per hour more that others.
-Aircraft force landed to low fuel state.
+Did not return when he found w/t u/s

 The aircraft is noted as assigned to RAF Prestwick and number 45 Group.
 This was the RAF organization that by this stage in the war was managing the Ferrying of large aircraft from North America across the Atlantic to fight in Europe.
 It was at this time part of the RAF’s Transport Command, having taken over from the former Ferry Command.
 The ranks of the two pilots tell a story also, Captain and First Officer indicate that these two men were infact civilians, not military aircrew as one might expect with a large wartime bomber.
 British Ferrying operations during the war made use of large numbers of civilian contracted aircrew to ferry the much needed aircraft across the Atlantic.
 As with KK295, the crew of many aircraft consisted of military and civilian aircrew.
 The military members in many cases had just completed training in Canada and this was used as a means of getting them back to Europe to join the war whereas other military personnel were assigned to ferrying operations for prolonged periods.